nymbyl/kernramble_web/content/about.md

     He dreams they are drowning - things not going well - they are drowning in different ways, and increasingly alone in the world (for different reasons) [male]

-12. I'm Your Shadown
+12. I'm Your Shadow

-    Since she is (in theory) crazy - and it's a time in the past - she is shipped off to asylum.
+    Since she is (in theory) crazy - and this story takes place in another time historically - she is shipped off to asylum.
+As was done at times in the past.
 But she reminds him she will always be there in his mind [female]

 13. My Little Bloom